ImanKari/G9ConfigManagement/README.md

 - ### **G9AttrCustomName**
   - This attribute enables you to choose a custom name for a member for storing.
     - Note: At parsing time (JSON to object), the parser can recognize and pair the member automatically.
+- ### **G9AttrRequired**
+  - With this attribute, you can set a member in your config structure as a requirable member that must have a value for any time.
+    - Suppose a member with this attribute doesn't have a value.
+Expected, when using the config structure, an exception would be thrown.
+    ```csharp
+    public class Sample
+    {
+        [G9AttrRequired]
+        public int Essential = 3;
+    }
+    ```
 - ### **G9AttrOrder**
   - This attribute enables you to specify the order of members of an object when they want to be written to a JSON structure.
     ```csharp